Mechanizing Synthetic Tait Computability in Istari: Introduction

-A notable feature of synthetic phase distinction is that a term could have different types depending on whether the phase is assumed in the context.
+A notable feature of synthetic phase distinction is that a term could have different types depending on the phase.
 For example, since $\open(\blue{\BOOL} = \red{\bool})$, any term $b : \blue{\BOOL}$ is also $b : \red{\bool}$ under the syntactic phase.
 This kind of implicit coercion is used heavily as a convenient device in on-paper STC proofs.
 The logic of \istari is a type-assignment system in the sense of \nuprl, in which a term may be assigned different types.
 This allows the implicit coercions to be used exactly as in on-paper STC proofs.

-\subsubsection{Extension types}
+\subsubsection{Extension Types}

-In STC, proof obligations like $\open(\blue{\BOOL} = \red{\bool})$ is achieved by using \emph{extension types}~\cite{riehl-shulman>2017}, $\extTy{A}{\syn{}}{a_0}$, the collection of elements of $A$ that restrict to $a_0$ under the syntactic phase \syn{}.
-Extension types are not natively supported in most proof assistants, but one option is to encode it as $\Sigma$-types $\Sigma_{a : A} \open(a = a_0)$.
-On-paper STC proofs would rely on that implicit coercion that if $a : \extTy{A}{\syn{}}{a_0}$ then $a : A$.
-Extension types align well with \nuprl-style subset types~\cite{allen-bickford-constable-eaton-kreitz-lorigo-moran>2006}, which \istari{} supports natively and it gives the desired implicit coercion that mimic on-paper proofs.
+In STC, proof obligations like $\open(\blue{\BOOL} = \red{\bool})$ are achieved by using \emph{extension types}~\cite{riehl-shulman>2017}, $\extTy{A}{\syn{}}{a_0}$, the collection of elements of $A$ that restrict to $a_0$ under the syntactic phase \syn{}.
+Extension types are not natively supported in most proof assistants, but one option is to encode them as $\Sigma$-types $\Sigma_{a : A} \open(a = a_0)$.
+The $\Sigma$-type encoding, however, does not provide implicit coercion that is heavily used in on-paper STC proofs: if $a : \extTy{A}{\syn{}}{a_0}$ then $a : A$.
+On the other hand, extension types align well with subset types~\cite{allen-bickford-constable-eaton-kreitz-lorigo-moran>2006,nordstrom-petersson-smith>1990}, which \istari{} supports natively and gives the desired implicit coercion.